sagemath/trac_to_gh/Issue 2878.md

 Do this, because otherwise user (1) clicks html or c link, then (2) sees the html or c, then (3) presses browser back button, then (4) PANICS! since all their work is gone (actually they can get it back by pressing refresh).
 This is VERY confusing, and I've had users ask about it multiple times recently.

-Alternatively, is there a way so that when a user navigates to a worksheet page via the back button, the page is automatically refreshed.
+Alternatively, is there a way so that when a user navigates to a worksheet page via the back button, the page is automatically refreshed?

 Issue created by migration from https://trac.sagemath.org/ticket/2878